Be with You (Enrique Iglesias song)

 "Be with You" is a song by Spanish singer-songwriter Enrique Iglesias, released on 29 February 2000 through Interscope Records as the third single from Iglesias's debut English-language studio album, Enrique (1999).
 It was co-written by Iglesias and produced by Mark Taylor and Brian Rawling, the team responsible for Cher's hit song "Believe".
 Iglesias once stated that he initially came up with the lyrics of the song while taking a break from recording in London's Hyde Park.
 He also recorded a Spanish version of the song titled "Sólo me importas tú".

 "Be with You" became Iglesias's second number-one single on the US Billboard Hot 100 and received a Grammy nomination for Best Dance Recording in 2001.
 It was also successful internationally, reaching number four in Spain, number one in the Czech Republic, number two in Canada, and the top 20 in Finland, Germany, Hungary, Italy, New Zealand, and Sweden.
 It was certified gold in Sweden for shipments of over 15,000.
-"Be with You" was not released in the United Kingdom due the underperformance of previous single "Rhythm Divine" there.
+"Be with You" was not released in the United Kingdom due to the underperformance of previous single "Rhythm Divine" there.